072jiajia/VRDL_HW1/README.md

 ```
 $ python main.py
 ```
-If you'd like to train in custom hyperparameters, change the hyperparameters to whatever you like.
+If you'd like to train in custom hyperparameters, change the hyperparameters to whatever you like.<br>
 Or you may try the following command.
 ```
 $ python main.py --exp_name=custom --epochs==50 --KFold=3 --n_classes=20 --n_samples=3
 ```

-You may interrupt your program at any time.
+You may interrupt your program at any time.<br>
 (for example: you're sharing the GPU with your classmates and they think that you use too many GPUs.)

-This code saves the checkpoint in every epoch, so you may just input the same command line to resume the code.
+This code records the checkpoint in every epoch, so you may just input the same command line to resume the code.<br>
 The expected training time is:

 GPUs | KFold | Image size | Training Epochs | Training Time